ANRGUSC/iris-riot/examples/udp_server/README.md

 ## Starting Up the Border Router and Server

+Make sure the IPv6 address of the border router is listed under devices in the server, and set bdr_addr and bdr_key to the appropriate values from devices.

 Run the python script in a terminal and choose an open port to run on (ex 8888).
-Flash the border router onto an openmote.
+Flash the border router onto an openmote, and push the reset button.

-The border router will automatically attempt to connect with the server, sending a $$START$$ signal until it receives an $$ACK$$ signal.
+The server will automatically attempt to connect with the border router, sending a $$START$$ signal until it receives an $$ACK$$ signal.

 Messages can be sent from the router to other motes or the server with command:
   * udp send IPv6-Address Port message

-The $$START$$ signal registers the connecting client or mote's address in a list in the server, as the server publishes the data it receives to all registered addresses except the one that sent it.
+The $$ACK$$ signal registers the connecting client or mote's address in a list in the server, as the server publishes the data it receives to all registered addresses except the one that sent it.
 > **Note:** Connect the border router to the server before trying to connect any other motes to the border router.
-If connection cannot be established try restarting the mote (cycle power or reflash).
+If connection cannot be established try restarting the mote.

 ## Using the Client Program